Digital Euro Association Blog

 What are your thoughts on the proposed digital euro holding limit and its potential impact on privacy, banking, and adoption?
 Share your opinions in the comments below, and don't forget to share this post with your friends and colleagues to keep the conversation going.

-Join the DEA as a fellow/expert or institutional member, subscribe to our newsletter, or follow us on our social media platforms to stay updated on future events and initiatives.
+Join the DEA as an individual or institutional member, subscribe to our newsletter, or follow us on our social media platforms to stay updated on future events and initiatives.
 Let's keep the conversation going and work together to shape the future of digital money.
 Subscribe to our blog 👉for more insights and updates on the digital euro and other financial topics.

 This article was prepared by the author/s.
 The views expressed in this article are the author’s own and do not necessarily reflect the views of the Digital Euro Association.